 Inspired by youthful enthusiasm, whisky heritage and entrepreneurial flair the brothers set about creating a revolutionary new type of distillery.
 Until then, Islay’s distilleries had evolved from small farms, where talented clandestine distillers replaced their cattle in their byres with stills.

 Bruichladdich was to be the very antithesis of an Islay farm distillery.
-This was to be a cathedral-like still house that (unlike their cow shed equivalents elsewhere) enveloped 6m tall stills designed to produce the purest spirit possible.
-Using concrete, a newly-patented building material, this was a modern, purpose-built distillery, ergonomically laid out around a central courtyard for efficiency, and on a gentle slope to exploit gravity – a state-of-the-art Victorian distillery with an annual capacity of 400,000 litres.
+This was to be a cathedral-like still house that (unlike their croft and farm equivalents elsewhere) enveloped 6m tall stills designed to produce the purest spirit possible.
+Using concrete, a newly-patented building material, this was a modern, purpose-built distillery, ergonomically laid out around a central courtyard for efficiency, and on a gentle slope to exploit gravity – a state-of-the-art Victorian distillery.

 Robert’s inspirational design was built to an exceptionally high standard: “a solid, handsome structure”; beautiful in its simplicity, with “all parts of the distillery rated in correct proportion to each other”.
 Several of the Harveys' progressive innovations were later taken on by the rest of the industry.
 The testament to their vision is that today the distillery is exactly the same as Robert designed it, and with most of the original machinery still in use.